Spring Clean Your Database

 Name typos?
 Bounced emails?
 Returned mail?
 It seems obvious, but your database is only as good as the data it contains.
 Keep track of returned emails and mail as they occur, and make the changes as you go.
 Get a colleague who’s good at proofreading to go over your contacts and look for any errors that might be mis-typed names or duplicates.

 It’s not the case that more information is better; more correct information is better.
 And if you have a large database, you may even consider hiring a company that specializes in data cleansing (also known as “CRM hygiene”) to ensure that the data is uniformly formatted and consistently correct.

 Organize your database with categories so that you can divide the list meaningfully according to the closeness of your relationship with that person or business.
 Use categories for birthday information, notes on hobbies, relative’s names, or children’s birthdates.
 Then send appropriate communications to specific categories that will generate positive interactions and emotions.

 Ultimately, the point of a CRM system is that it’s a great tool to help you communicate to clients how much you value them.
 Whenever you send an email, post to social media, or mail a physical card, the focus should always be on the client and their needs.
 Consider your database to be a personal treasure chest of all the relationships that matter to you.

 Cleaning your CRM system with regularity is a great way to reacquaint yourself with the relationships that build your business and enrich your life.
-Tidy up your contacts doesn’t have to be overwhelming either.
+Tidying up your contacts doesn’t have to be overwhelming either.
 Set a goal to go through 10 or more a week.
 But give yourself a deadline so you aren’t putting it off until next Spring!